ilosey14/view/README.md

 Probably not.
 It *is* vanilla PHP, which could be desirable.
 Unless it's exactly what you need, some small library won't compare to the usability, functionality, or maintainability of something like a Symfony or Laravel-based project.
-However, as mentioned above, I believe this library is a great resource MVC site design.
+However, as mentioned above, I believe this library is a great resource for MVC site design.

 ---